Fisheries And Fishermen Hard Hit By Decline Of Oysters On Gulf Coast

 It was unprecedented, says Read Hendon with the University of Southern Mississippi's Gulf Coast Research Laboratory.

-"It's the first time the spillway has ever been opened in consecutive years, first time it's ever been opened twice in the same year, and was the largest cumulative volume of freshwater ever released from the Bonnet Carre' spillway," Hendon says.
+"It's the first time the spillway has ever been opened in consecutive years, first time it's ever been opened twice in the same year, and was the largest cumulative volume of freshwater ever released from the Bonnet Carré spillway," Hendon says.

 He says that meant more than a trillion cubic feet of freshwater coming through Lake Pontchartrain and into the Mississippi Sound, the area of the northern Gulf of Mexico between the central gulf coast and barrier islands offshore.
 It's part of what's known as the fertile fisheries crescent.
 And those fisheries need salty water to thrive.